xdspacelab/openvslam/docs/installation.rst

     - ``G2O_ROOT=/usr/local``
     - ``Pangolin_DIR=/usr/local/lib/cmake/Pangolin``

-After building, please check that the help message appers as follows when executing ``./build/run_kitti_slam -h``.
+After building, check to see if it was successfully build by executing ``./build/run_kitti_slam -h``.

 .. code-block::